April 21, 1969

 While innovating at home, Taipei Fubon Bank has been expanding abroad.
-Since acquiring a 51% stake in First Sino Bank on Jan.
-7, 2014 and changing the subsidiary’s name to Fubon Bank (China) in April 2014, the Bank has provided extensive financial services to Greater China area clients, covering areas with high concentrations of Taiwan-invested businesses, such as Shanghai, the Pearl River Delta, the Yangtze River Delta and the Bohai Economic Circle.
-Fubon Bank (China) has since emerged with the broadest coverage and most banking outlets of any Taiwan-invested bank in China, vaulting Fubon to a leading position in China, Taiwan, Hong Kong and Macau.
+Since acquiring controlling interest (51%) of First Sino Bank on Jan.
+7, 2014 and changing the name to Fubon Bank (China) in April 2014, the Bank has performed extensive financial services to the clients of Greater China area.
+With covering area in Shanghai, the Pearl River Delta, the Yangtze River Delta and the Bohai Economic Circle, Fubon Bank (China) has provided the Taiwanese businesses the broadest coverage banking outlets than any Taiwan-based bank and earnd Fubon a leading position in China.

 As Taipei Fubon Bank develops a robust financial services platform across the region, it has not forgotten the spirit of “giving back to society what one reaps from society” through tangible actions.
 The Bank has held a “Budding Tycoon Money Management Camp” annually since 1998 to foster healthy attitudes toward money among young Taiwanese and help them understand future financial trends.
 Another initiative was launched in 2012 in cooperation with the Fubon Cultural & Education Foundation called the “Future Tycoon Outreach Program” to narrow the urban-rural divide and help disadvantaged elementary school students in remote areas learn basic concepts on how to properly manage money.
 These long-term efforts have successfully planted the roots of financial literacy education in Taiwan.